awsdocs/amazon-ecs-developer-guide/doc_source/create-service-discovery.md

 ## Prerequisites<a name="create-service-discovery-prereqs"></a>

 This tutorial assumes that the following prerequisites have been completed:
 + The latest version of the AWS CLI is installed and configured\.
-For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
+For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)\.
 + The steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md) have been completed\.
-+ Your AWS user has the required permissions specified in the [Amazon ECS First Run Wizard Permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.
++ Your AWS user has the required permissions specified in the [Amazon ECS first\-run wizard permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.
 + You have a VPC and security group created to use\.
 For more information, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html)\.

 ## Step 1: Create the Service Discovery resources<a name="create-service-discovery-namespace"></a>